brandur/sorg/content/drafts/live-reload.md

 }
 ```

+None of the package's underlying complexity leaks into my
+program, which leaves me with a lot less to worry about.

 Likewise with WebSockets, the most basic client
 implementation of live reload is about five lines of code,
-despite the work involved in getting a WebSocket open and
+despite the behind-the-scenes work involved in getting a
-connected.
-Making that more robust is only a few dozen more
-lines.
+WebSocket open and connected.
+This is exactly what the road
+to reliable software looks like: layering on top of **black
+boxes** that expose a minimal API and whose walls are
+opaque -- they can be expected to "just" work, so there's
+no need to think too hard about what's inside them.

 [1] Vim's behavior with respect to backup files can be
 tweaked with various settings like `backup` and